Catan: Video games

 Since the game's release, a number of computer games have been published based on Settlers of Catan and its spinoffs.
 The first sanctioned English-language release was Catan: The Computer Game, developed for the PC by Castle Hill Studios and published by Big Fish Games.
 This off-line game was available from MSN, as it was acquired by Microsoft who also released Catan Online in August 2005 on MSN Games, the game now requiring an internet connection.
 In 2005, Capcom edited the first portable version of Settlers of Catan on the N-Gage Nokia handheld device.

 In June 2009 the MSN version of Settlers was discontinued.
 The same game later became available on other online services.
 Teuber and Big Huge Games worked together to produce Catan, a version of Settlers for the Xbox Live Arcade.
 It was released on 2 May 2007.
 Game Republic developed a PlayStation 3 version in 2008 titled also Catan.

 A Nintendo DS version of Settlers was developed by Exozet Games GmbH in collaboration with Klaus Teuber.
 The game can be played against computer opponents, and includes Nintendo WiFi online play.
 It was released in 2009, but only in Europe.

 The Settlers of Catan online game was announced on 16 December 2002.
 Catan Online World allows players to download a Java application that serves as a portal for the online world and allows online play with other members.
 The base game may be played for free, while expansions require a subscription membership.

 Two official PC versions of Catan have been released, The First Island (the basic game only) and Cities & Knights (with Seafarers and Cities & Knights expansions).
 The First Island is available for the PC only in German.
 Cities & Knights was available in both English and German.

 Catan and some of its expansions are also available in various languages for mobile phones, iPhone, iPad, iPod Touch, BlackBerry and Android smartphones.
+A 2009 version was developed by Exozet Games and published by United Soft Media for iOS in 2009–2010, for Android in 2011, and for Windows Mobile in 2013.

 Catan was released on Xbox Live Arcade in 2007.
 It was pulled without notice in mid-2014.
 There is no official word on why it was pulled or if it will return.
 Another game called Catan was released for the PlayStation Network in 2008.
+This version is an original adaptation of the board game, not a port of the 2007 XBLA adaptation by Big Huge Games.
+GameSpot gave the PlayStation game 7 out of 10 and called it "a captivating experience".
 It also has been discontinued.